Abjad/abjad/docs/source/literature_examples/ferneyhough.rst

 --------------

-Now we'll show how to divide a quarter note into various ratios, and then divithe final `logical tie` of the resulting tuplet into yet another ratio:
+Now we'll show how to divide a quarter note into various ratios, and then divide the final `logical tie` of the resulting tuplet into yet another ratio:

 ..  abjad::